SAINTProtein/SAINT/README.md

 	-*Contact Window size 20*: *<Protein_Name>*.SAINT_cwin20.ss8
 	-*Contact Window size 50*: *<Protein_Name>*.SAINT_cwin50.ss8
  2. Hence *<Protein_Name>* indicates the protein names given in the *list_test* file.
 Similar Outputs will be generated for all the proteins mentioned in the list.
- 3. The characters in the output files represents the eight states (Q8) like the following:
+ 3. The characters in the output files represent the eight states (Q8) as the following:
  	|Character | State|
 	| -------- |:----------:|
  	|H| α-helix |